 Andy Schleck and Jan Ullrich both won the white jersey three times and share the record.

 In 1969, Eddy Merckx won the yellow jersey, the green jersey and the polka dot jersey, the only man ever to do so in a single Tour de France.
-He also has the most stage wins with 34.
-Mark Cavendish powered to a stage win on 30 occasions.
+He also has the most stage wins with 34, a record that he shares with Mark Cavendish.

 The youngest winner ever was Henri Cornet, winning the 1904 Tour at 19 years of age.
 The oldest winner is Firmin Lambot, who was 36 years when he won in 1922.

 Cadel Evans is the oldest winner post WWII – in 2011 he was 34 when he finally won his yellow jersey after years of trying.

 Tadej Pogacar is the youngest post-WW2 Tour de France winner.
 He turned 22 the day after he won the 2020 edition.